Off-Grid Water System Guide

 Filtration removes sediment, debris, and some contaminants.

-Filtration improves water quality — but remember, filtration alone does not always make water safe to drink.
+Filtration improves water quality — but it doesn’t always make water safe to drink.

 4️⃣ Water Purification for Drinking